Ernest Manheim: Life

 In the British capital be began studies of sociology and social anthropology at the University of London and at the London School of Economics and Political Science in 1934, passing his PhD exam in anthropology in 1937.
 Here he also wrote a voluminous manuscript for the Frankfurt Institute for Social Research, which got lost.
 In 1936, however, an abstract entitled Beiträge zu einer Geschichte der autoritären Familie (Contributions to the History of the Authoritarian Family) was published.

 In 1937 Manheim emigrated to the US, and was naturalized as Ernest Manheim in 1943.
 In the beginning he worked as an assistant professor at the University of Chicago (Illinois) which at the time was the stronghold of American empirical social research.
 Since then a combination of theoretical competence based on philosophy and methods of empirical social research was the peculiarity in Manheim's scientific work.
 Since 1940 he was professor of sociology at the University of Kansas City, Missouri, which was then a private institution and was to become part of the University of Missouri System in 1963.

 In 1955/56 he spent a year as guest professor in Graz and Vienna and in 1960/61 at the University of Teheran.
 In 1970 he should have retired from the chair in Kansas City due to his age, but he went on lecturing on a privately financed chair (Henry Haskell Chair of Sociology) for another 21 years until 1991.

 In 1928 Manheim married Anna Sophie Witters (1900–1988) from Osnabrück.
 They had one son Frank Tibor Manheim (*1930).
 In 1991 Manheim married the US-American psychologist Sheelagh Graham Bull (*1943 in Canada).

+Death

 Ernest Manheim died in Kansas City in 2002 at the age of 102.